pantheon-systems/documentation/source/content/guides/wordpress-pantheon/06-wp-optimization.md

 ## New Relic

-Using [New Relic](/new-relic) makes it easy for you to monitor your site's performance and speeds up the support process by helping our support team visualize corresponding performance and symptoms.
+Using [New Relic](/new-relic) makes it easy for you to monitor your site's performance and speeds up the support process by helping the Pantheon support team visualize corresponding performance and symptoms.

 ## Quicksilver